The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The Autonomic Nervous System

-The autonomic nervous system (ANS) is a control system responsible for regulating the body’s unconscious actions.
+The autonomic nervous system (ANS) is one of the body's control systems responsible for regulating the body's unconscious actions.

-The ANS is the mechanism in charge of the fight-or-flight response (or stress response) and comprises two complementary parts: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PSNS).
+The ANS is the mechanism of the fight-or-flight response (or stress response).
+The ANS comprises two complementary parts: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PSNS).

-We can think of the SNS as the activator/initiator of the fight-or-flight response, directing the organs to respond and take action – while the PSNS activates the opposite response, “rest and digest”, and returns the body to calm and homeostasis after the stress response.
+While the PSNS activates the opposite response, "rest and digest," and returns the body to calm and homeostasis after the stress response.

 The sympathetic and parasympathetic nervous systems have opposing actions that complement each other.

-While the actions of the autonomic nervous system are automatic and operate primarily without our control – we can take over control of the ANS on purpose using various techniques.
+While the actions of the autonomic nervous system are automatic and operate primarily without our control – we can take over control of the ANS using various techniques.

 The Sympathetic Nervous System (SNS)